mpsonntag/snippets/courses/teaching/golang.md

         var d int = 10
         func main() {
             var i int
-            fmt.Println("I spy with my little i", i, "which is", a, "ok and also very ", d, "dent") }
+            fmt.Println("I spy with my little i", i, "which is", a, "ok and also very", d, "dent") }

 - NOTE: Depending on the type, the variables are initialized with initial values matching the type